The UK’s Leading Orthopaedic Shockwave Clinic

 The Achilles tendon connects the calf muscles to the heel bone, you can feel it at the back of your ankle – it’s the thick, springy tissue just above the heel.

 Chronic Achilles tendinopathy is a painful condition and there are often unsatisfactory results with traditional treatment.
-Extracorporeal shock-wave therapy (ESWT) has now been used for the management of various soft tissue conditions including Achilles Tendonitis.
+Extracorporeal shock-wave therapy (ESWT) has been used for many years for the management of various soft tissue conditions including Achilles Tendinopathy.